Deep as first love, and wild with all regret;

-No hush fell within the domed ceiling of the Miami Coliseum, the crowd’s hub-bub continued neither interrupted nor escalated by the sight of Jake LaMotta slumped to the canvas for the first time in his then 103-fight career.
+No hush fell within the domed ceiling of the Miami Coliseum, the crowd’s hub-bub continued.
+Neither interrupted nor escalated by the sight of one-time boxing superstar Jake LaMotta slumped to the canvas for the first time in his then 103-fight career.
 Referee Bill Regan, his once Welterweight frame thickened by twenty years of retirement, took up the count as LaMotta, 31 and fighting at a career high of 173 pounds, pawed for the bottom rope with his right hand.

 Regan danced beside them whilst the twin sets, pearls and skewed ties looked on; jumping and cheering the local slugger, immersed in his search for the elusive, concussive blow.
 A blood-lust shared by lovers of boxing from the time of Sullivan to the present day; caught in the moment, in the barbarous, their empathy drowned in the hope and alcohol of a balmy New Year’s Eve.

 Somehow, by instinct, by training, by shear bloody-mindedness LaMotta survived the onslaught.
 He trudged back to his corner, head stooped into the pain of the night and the head wind of a retirement yet to come.
 Surrounded by those who knew him best, some of whom cared, or perhaps at entirely his own behest, LaMotta remained on his stool.
 Regan hovered, dark rings of labour seeping beneath his arms, a Bryllcreemed widow’s peak resisting the glare of the bulbs above.